 Warning: If you send a very large message, it stays in the Outbox until the file is uploaded to the server.
 This can block other messages.
 Please keep this in mind when setting the message size limits.

 The maximum number of recipients per message depends on the plan selected for your account.
 By default this setting is set to maximum for each user on the account.
-You may set this limit to a lower number for an individual mailbox or for multiple mailboxes.
+You may set this limit to a lower number.

 Note: On Exchange, if the message is sent to a distribution list created on your Smarsh Hosted Services Exchange account, the distribution list is viewed as one (1) recipient regardless of the number of members in the list.
 If the contact group (sometimes called local distribution list) is created in OWA, the number or recipients is equal to the number of members.